');

 About Rock Island, WA

-Rock Island is a small community in Washington with a population of 1,142 residents.
-The median household income is $55,114 per year, which is near the national average.
-The median age in Rock Island is 36.4 years.
+Rock Island is a small town located in Washington with a population of 1,142 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $55,114 per year, which is 27% below the national median of $75,149.
+The median age of 36.4 years is close to the US median age of 38.9 years.

 How Rock Island Ranks in Washington